Appboy/appboy-android-sdk/README.md

 Welcome to our private beta.

-Integration instructions are available at http://appboy.github.com/appboy-android-sdk/ email android-beta@appboy.com with any questions on integration.
+Integration instructions are available at http://appboy.github.com/appboy-android-sdk/

-Please *DO NOT* submit apps including the beta SDK to the Play Store or other app distribution sites.
+Please *DO NOT* submit apps including the beta SDK to the Google Play Store (or other app stores).

 ### Supported OS Versions